 Then even if we are to discuss our past, and it is the same historical event we are discussing, we struggle to come to a common conclusion.
 Especially about how to address it, move forward, today; our current responsibility to that event.

-We live in a world where two people can have completely different points of view, and both be right and both be wrong.
+In this world, two people can have completely different points of view, and believe-without-question theirs is the correct and only one.
 What must happen is a collective acknowledgement of what is morally/ethically correct and actual progress to make sure we continue in that direction.